 TOE installation packages and TOE update packages are delivered in a zipped archive via ISC's website.
-A valid account on our website is required to download the package and a serial number is required to install or update the TOE.
-The software and serial number are delivered over HTTPS.
-Both Windows and CentOS installation packages contain the TOE components (CertAgent, Apache Tomcat, and ISC CDK), required software (HyperSQL database), and documentation.
+A unique URL and serial number is emailed to the purchaser.
+The URL is used to download the package and the serial number is required to install or update the TOE.
+The email is digitally signed and the software is delivered HTTPS.
+Both Windows and RHEL installation packages contain the TOE components (CertAgent/Dhuma, Apache Tomcat, and ISC CDK), required software (HyperSQL database), and documentation.
 An installation executable and script are used to install the TOE.
 An update package is verified by the TOE, unpacked, and executed to update the TOE from one version to another.
 The files changed and/or replaced by the update vary based on the complexity of the update.

-The TOE's source code is maintained under version control (Subversion and Git) and each release or patch is checked in and labeled prior to release.
-External releases are labeled by version in dot notation of major.minor.patch (e.g., 7.0.6 represents major version 7, minor version 0, patch level 6).
-Internal releases are labeled major.minor.patch.qa (e.g., 7.0.6.QA1 represents major version 7, minor version 0, patch level 6, quality assurance cycle 1).
-Both version control systems maintain the history and integrity of the TOE's source code.
+The TOE's source code is maintained under version control (Git) and each release or patch is checked in and labeled prior to release.
+External releases are labeled by version in dot notation of major.minor.patch (e.g., 8.0.6 represents major version 8, minor version 0, patch level 6).
+Internal releases are labeled major.minor.patch.qa (e.g., 8.0.6.QA1 represents major version 8, minor version 0, patch level 6, quality assurance cycle 1).
+The version control system maintains the history and integrity of the TOE's source code.
 Each developer has an individual account in the version control system so that changes are attributable and tracked to the user.
-A defect tracking system, Bugzilla, is used to manage defects and feature requests in releases of the TOE.
+A defect tracking system, Jira, is used to manage defects and feature requests in releases of the TOE.
 In combination, the source code control systems and the defect tracking system, allow the developers to determine exactly what changed in any given version or update of the software.